Liouville quantum gravity as a mating of trees: SLE/GFF couplings

 The following is a version of \cite[Theorem~4.5]{she2010zipper}.

-\begin{theorem} Fix $\kappa > 0$, $\rho_1,\ldots,\rho_k \in \R$, and $x_1,\ldots,x_k \in \ol{\h}$.
-Suppose that $W$ solves the reverse $\SLE_\kappa(\ul{\rho})$ SDE~\eqref{eqn::reverse_sle_kappa_rho} with force points located at $x_1,\ldots,x_k$ of weight $\rho_1,\ldots,\rho_k$, respectively, and let $(f_t)$ be the centered reverse Loewner evolution driven by $W$.
+\begin{theorem} Fix $\kappa > 0$, $\wt{\rho}_1,\ldots,\wt{\rho}_k \in \R$, and $\wt{x}_1,\ldots,\wt{x}_k \in \ol{\h}$.
+Suppose that $\wt{W}$ solves the reverse $\SLE_\kappa(\ul{\wt{\rho}})$ SDE~\eqref{eqn::reverse_sle_kappa_rho} with force points located at $\wt{x}_1,\ldots,\wt{x}_k$ of weight $\wt{\rho}_1,\ldots,\wt{\rho}_k$, respectively, and let $(\wt{f}_t)$ be the centered reverse Loewner evolution driven by $\wt{W}$.
 For each $t \geq 0$, let

-and let $h$ be an instance of the free boundary GFF on $\h$ independent of $W$.
-Suppose that $\tau$ is an almost surely finite stopping time for the filtration generated by the Brownian motion which drives $W$ that occurs at or before the continuation threshold for $W$ is reached.
+and let $h$ be an instance of the free boundary GFF on $\h$ independent of $\wt{W}$.
+Suppose that $\wt{\tau}$ is an a.s.\ finite stopping time for the filtration generated by the Brownian motion which drives $\wt{W}$ that occurs at or before the continuation threshold for $\wt{W}$ is reached.
 Then